Osalumense/Osalumense/README.md

-### Hi, I am Stephen ✨,
+### Hi, I am Stephen ✨ 	:man_technologist:,
-A Software Developer based in Abuja, Nigeria :nigeria: .
+> A Software Developer based in Abuja, Nigeria :nigeria: .
 > I am always eager to learn new technologies :computer: and develop new projects.

   <p align="center">